benhsz/parless/steps-to-implement.md

     (define X 5)

 This means that `(` will only visualize when it has a matching closing parens.
-(Unless it's in a comment.)

 # Step 2